CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     ![image](./media/xxx3.png)

-1. In the **Enter resource group name to confirm deletion** textbox provide the resource group name, `az104-rg2`.
+1. In the **Enter resource group name to confirm deletion** textbox, provide the resource group name, `az104-rg2`.
 Notice you can copy and paste the resource group name and click on **Delete** twice.

     ![image](./media/xxx4.png)